-SCHENECTADY — A major user of shopping bags is going to stop using plastic bags, again.
+SCHENECTADY — A major user of plastic shopping bags is going to stop using them again.

 Price Chopper/Market 32 supermarkets said Thursday the changeover would take effect Saturday in its New York stores.